MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/NSTKProjectcostwithitemrequirements.md

+---
+title: Purchase orders for Non-stocked/service items with item requirements.
+description: This article provides information about project purchase orders for Non-stock/service items with item requirements.
+author: mukumarm
+ms.author: mukumarm@microsoft.com
+ms.reviewer: johnmichalak
+ms.topic: article
+ms.date: 21/02/2022
+ms.custom:
+---

-## Purchase order for Non-stock/Service items with item requirements
+# Purchase order for Non-stock/Service items with item requirements

 To use the **Non-stocked** or **Service** items with **Item requirements,** below setup's are required.